 Adriel M. Trott is an associate professor in philosophy focusing on ancient, continental and political philosophy.
-Her work focuses on how ancient philosophy can be a resource both for diagnosing contemporary conceptions of political life, of being human, and of gender and for presenting alternatives to these accounts.
+Her work focuses on how ancient philosophy can be a resource both for diagnosing contemporary conceptions of political life, of being human, of nature and of gender and for presenting alternatives to these accounts.
 She is chair of the Gender Studies Minor Steering Committee.

 Trott is currently running the GLCA Ancient Philosophy Research and Teaching Collaborative Initiative which brings students and faculty in the GLCA together to share their research and to improve pedagogical practices in ancient Greek philosophy.
-In addition to courses in ancient philosophy, Trott regularly teaches philosophy of commerce for the business studies minor and introduction to gender studies for the gender studies minor.
+In addition to courses in ancient philosophy, Trott regularly teaches philosophy of commerce which counts toward the business minor and philosophy of race which counts toward the Black Studies minor.
 She is particularly interested in how philosophy can be brought to the public sphere.
-She blogs at The Trott Line.
-As an honorary member of the Malcolm X Institute for Black Studies at Wabash and contributing faculty to the Gender Studies minor, Trott enjoys participating in and facilitating conversations on campus about race and gender to foster a more inclusive community.
+She blogs at The Trott Line and is an honorary member of the Malcolm X Institute for Black Studies at Wabash.

 B.A.
 College of William and Mary